selutin99/apache-commons-io-examples/README.md

 # apache-commons-io

-Apache Commons IO – это компоненты Apache Commons, которые являются производными от Java API и предоставляют различные служебные классы для общих операций для File IO, охватывающие широкий спектр вариантов использования.
+Apache Commons IO are Apache Commons components, which are derived from the Java API and provide various utility classes for common operations for File IO, covering a wide range of use cases.
-Это помогает избежать написания стандартного кода.
+This helps to avoid writing the standard code.

-###Примеры:
+###Examples:
-1. IOUtilsExample (сравнение с BufferedReader)
+1. IOUtilsExample (comparison with BufferedReader class)